 • Firmware issues: In rare cases, the internal firmware of a disk may have a bug that causes it to misidentify a sector as problematic.

-As stated above, a high or growing Current Pending Sector Count means the drive’s health is degrading and failure may be imminent.
+This is the most important step, as a high or growing Current Pending Sector Count means the drive’s health is degrading and failure may be imminent.

 To back up data on the hard drive, the professional PC backup software, MiniTool ShadowMaker, is strongly recommended.
 It is designed to back up and restore the operating system, disks, partitions, files, and folders in Windows 11/10/8/7 and Windows Server 2016/2019/2022/2025.